shivNcode/CP_31_TLE_RATED_1300/README.md

 # CP_31_TLE_RATED_1300
-These are the set off the question of the TLS 1300 reted sheet.
+These are the set of the question of the TLS 1300 reted sheet.